moorexa/docs/controller paths/readme.md

 GET http://www.example.com/app/home
 ```

-Here is the request breakdown;
+Here is how the request is broken down;

 method | scheme | host | controller | view
 -------|--------|------|------------|-----